 Nowadays, we face more rapid change than any other generation before.
 Leaders in every aspect of our society are working hard to keep up with this pace of change.
+The value of an expert is shifting a lot today.
 Company leaders.
 Leaders of non-profits.
 Leaders of schools and their districts.
 Parents and teachers.

 Consider that product cycles have shortened unbelievably.
 Many advances have sped up the pace of innovation across almost all industries.
 Examples are artificial intelligence, machine learning, big data, 5G communication, and biotechnology.
 That trend is continuing.
 Never before have we seen this pace of change.